How Many Users Does Bluesky Have? 28+ Bluesky Stats (2023)

 Bluesky is owned by Bluesky PBLLC (Public Benefit LLC), which was formed in late 2021.
 Bluesky split off from Twitter (now X) in early 2022.
 Around that time, Twitter also invested $13 million in Bluesky.
 Some confusion about the ownership comes from the fact that Bluesky started out as part of Twitter.

-In a recent Tweet, Jay Graber (CEO) went out of his way to clarify the ownership status, by stating, “I think it's worth re-iterating here that Jack is on our board but Jack does not own us.”
-He went on further to say, “Twitter does not own us.”
+In a Tweet, Jay Graber (CEO) went out of her way to clarify the ownership status, by stating, “I think it's worth re-iterating here that Jack is on our board but Jack does not own us.”
+She went on further to say, “Twitter does not own us.”

 Who started Bluesky?